Context-Aware Deep Learning for Robust Channel Extrapolation in Fluid Antenna Systems: Introduction

-Nonetheless, the promising performance of FAS relies on the availability of CSI and the high-resolution nature of FAS also leads to substantial overhead in acquiring CSI, including pilot overhead, feedback latency, and energy consumption\cite{OTFSGao2025}.
-In recent years, several studies explored the integration of physical modeling and data-driven approaches for CSI prediction \cite{gao2024c2s,jin2025linformer}.
+Nonetheless, the promising performance of FAS relies on the availability of CSI \cite{gao2026csiextra,G11_ye2024MIMO-FAS,G13_Efrem2024MIMO-FAS,New2024Information}, and the high-resolution nature of FAS also leads to substantial overhead in acquiring CSI, including pilot overhead, feedback latency, and energy consumption\cite{jiang2025towards,OTFSGao2025}.
+In recent years, several studies explored the integration of physical modeling and data-driven approaches for CSI prediction \cite{gao2025enabling,gao2024c2s,jin2025linformer}.
 For instance, \cite{Li2024Model} proposed an inference algorithm to enable high-accuracy extrapolation in a massive FAS using only a small number of observed ports.
 Additionally, in \cite{Wu2024Channel}, an extrapolation scheme based on masked language models, which reconstructs the full channel from a limited number of observed port CSI, was proposed.
 Going one step further, the approach in \cite{zhang2024learning} integrates the diffusion mechanism of graph neural networks with an asymmetric masked autoencoder architecture, significantly improving both extrapolation accuracy and flexibility in high-resolution FAS settings.
 Prior to these, there were attempts that exploited channel sparsity \cite{New-2025twc} and used Bayesian approaches \cite{Xu-2025wcl}.
 CSI prediction for multiuser FAS using deep learning was also reported in \cite{Waqar2023Deep}.

-Overall, however, reliable CSI acquisition seems only possible at high signal-to-noise ratio (SNR) and it is important to study enhancement techniques that work well in noisy situations.
+However, the existing research shows limitations in reliable CSI acquisition for FAS.
+Due to the extremely dense deployment of candidate ports, full-port CSI acquisition via sequential switching incurs prohibitive latency and pilot overhead, making extrapolation from a highly limited number of observed ports inevitable.
+The core challenge lies in reconstructing high-resolution spatial correlation from sparse and noise-contaminated observations, under which conventional learning-based models are prone to noise overfitting and poor generalization to unobserved ports.